 How ObamaCare’s Subsidies and Taxes Affect Premium Rates

 While the average premium continues to rise faster than inflation and has since 1999, the amount of the premium many Americans will pay will go down significantly starting in 2014.
 Those making under 400% of the federal poverty level are eligible for premium tax credits which reduce monthly premium rates.
-Small employers can also get tax breaks of up to 50% off their cost of their employee’s premium.
+Small employers can also get tax breaks of up to 50% off the cost of their employee’s premiums.

 Those who receive tax credits and tax breaks can expect to pay much lower premium costs (although the rest of the cost is made up through subsidies).
-Some Americans will even get assistance on out-of-pocket costs like copays, coinsurance, out-of-pocket maximums and deductibles and over 15 million will get free insurance through Medicaid.
+Some Americans will even get assistance on out-of-pocket costs like copays, coinsurance, out-of-pocket maximums, and deductibles and over 15 million will get free insurance through Medicaid.

-On the other side of the coin, higher earners may see their rates go up due to the inherent “cost sharing” associated with ObamaCare being a tax.
+On the other side of the coin, higher earners may see their rates go up due to the inherent “cost-sharing” associated with ObamaCare being a tax.
 Those who make more pay more, those who make less, pay less.
 Also note, high-end insurance plans are subject to a 40% excise tax starting in 2018.
 The excise tax will greatly increase the cost of high-end insurance plans.

 • Healthcare costs have been rising faster than inflation making insurance more and more unaffordable for the Average American.
 While ObamaCare helps many, some higher-earners may pay more under the program.

-• ObamaCare helps offset the unaffordable of out-of-pocket costs like deductibles, copays and coinsurance for those making under 250% of the Federal Poverty Level.
+• ObamaCare helps offset the unaffordable of out-of-pocket costs like deductibles, copays, and coinsurance for those making under 250% of the Federal Poverty Level.

 • The Affordable Care Act has curbed premium rate growth before subsidies on average so far, 2015’s rates are proof of that.
 For folks who get subsidies premiums are more affordable than any time in recent memory.

-• All insurance plans that start after 2014 have new benefits, rights and protections.
+• All insurance plans that start after 2014 have new benefits, rights, and protections.
 The rate of growth of premiums is still rising, but the quality of your insurance increased as well.
 The result is you are now getting more bang for your buck including many essential services like maternity care and check-ups with no out of pocket cost on every plan.

 • Not only do we all have new rights and protections but the marketplace and the expansion of Medicaid and CHIP mean up to 50 million Americans without insurance could be covered in the next decade.